AgentPMT

 Successfully Implementing AI AgentsAI Agents In BusinessAI Powered InfrastructureAgentPMTDynamicMCPAI MCP Tool ManagementSecurity In AI Systems

-The Agent Skills Supply Chain Is Compromised.
-This Week, the Government Starts Writing the Rules.
+The Agent Skills Supply Chain Is Already Compromised.
+The Architecture Was the Problem.

 A ClawHub user called "hightower6eu" published 314 agent skills over a span of weeks.
 Each one looked like a crypto trading or wallet automation tool.
 Each one delivered Atomic macOS Stealer — malware designed to harvest passwords, browser cookies, cryptocurrency wallets, and stored credentials.
 By the time VirusTotal's threat team flagged the campaign in early February, the skills had been available for download, installation, and autonomous execution by any agent connected to the registry.